 You must not be over the Maximum Income Household Requirements for your area.
 In most parts of North Carolina, USDA Home Loan Requirements are broken down between how many people are in the household.
 So, in Wake County, 1 to 4 people in the Household means that the total Household Gross Income can be no more than $92,200.
 For a household with 5 member or more, the income limit is $121,700.

 This changes per county, so check and see what the limits are for your County.
 Also remember that we can make adjustments to the household gross income by following USDA guidelines.
 The Income adjustments for USDA can be made based specific allowable deductions on tax returns for the past two years, child care expenses, retirement income, disability and several other factors.
 If you are just a little over the maximum numbers, call us – we might be able to help you figure it out.
 919 649 5058

-Frankly, the USDA Loans in NC minimum credit score requirements, are a little tighter.
+Frankly, the USDA Loans in NC minimum credit score requirements, are a little tighter for the best rates.
 Which is totally understandable, because you are not required to make a down payment.
+We can do USDA Home Loan manually underwritten loans with scores of at least 600 – assuming you have very low debt ratios.
 Other mortgage programs have different credit score guidelines.